Administrative Assistant Resume Guide + Tips + Example

 2. Practice at home.

-The best way to prepare for your interview is by practicing at home.
-Start by reviewing the most common interview questions, such as:
+Prepare for the interview by practicing the most common interview questions, such as:

 Pro tip: Practice in front of a mirror.
 Look at your facial expressions and body language, which hiring managers will notice.